sudoleg/YouTubeGPT/.assets/home.md

-# YTAI - Your personal YouTube AI
+# YouTubeGPT - Your personal YouTube AI

-Get insights from YouTube videos with YTAI, an LLM-based app that allows you to summarize or even ask questions and receive answers about them!
-Check out the project on [GitHub](https://github.com/sudoleg/ytai) for more information!
+Get insights from YouTube videos with YouTubeGPT, an LLM-based app that allows you to summarize or even ask questions and receive answers about them!
+Check out the project on [GitHub](https://github.com/sudoleg/YouTubeGPT) for more information!
 Also, if you like the app, I would be very happy about a star :star:

 ## Summary